-I currently work figuratively as well as with animal muses, and my process has evolved in complexity.
+I currently work abstractly, with roots in figurative and animal subject matter, and my process has evolved in complexity.
 This means while I still paint nearly every day, the work has become more thoughtful and intricate.
 It is not a straight representation, but a response to the emotional connection I feel with the subject.
 As such, it no longer lends itself to a simple blog post each day, and often it's difficult for me to summarize in a paragraph or two what the painting means or has taught me.
 There's lots I want to say about the process and the ideas flying about in the studio, and as I've learned over the years, the far more fascinating things happen long before the painting is even signed.

 With video shorts based on behind the scenes discussions, Patreon supporters will have the opportunity to peek into my problem solving, inspiration gathering, and paint pushing.
 Footage will be focused on the conversations (inside my head and otherwise) that take the idea from something imagined to something realized.
 There will be both thought and painting processes demonstrated, with the end goal of helping students to nurture their own creativity so as to make more meaningful art.